SharleneNdinda/habity-api/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Habity's documentation!
+Welcome to Habity's Documentation!
 ==================================

 .. toctree::
    :maxdepth: 4
-   :caption: Table of Content:
+   :caption: Table of Contents:

-   modules/scope.rst
+   scope/scope.rst
+   architecture/architecture.rst

-Indices and tables
+Indices and Tables
 ==================

 * :ref:`genindex`